content-left-bg.png

 • the need to take account and promote continuity of the student’s learning experiences

-• whether the enrolment is compulsory or non-compulsory
+• whether the enrolment is for compulsory schooling or compulsory participation

-• if the student’s enrolment is non-compulsory – the student’s commitment to complete a course of study
+• if enrolment is in the compulsory participation phase, the student’s commitment to complete a course of study as outlined in their Senior Education and Training Plan

 • whether a state school principal has already made a remaining allocation decision prior to this application for enrolment.

-1. Principals consult the Guidelines for allocation of state education and make a preliminary calculation of the student’s remaining allocation of semesters of state education within a reasonable time after receiving application for enrolment.
+• Principals consult the Guidelines for allocation of state education to make a preliminary calculation of the student’s remaining allocation of semesters of state education within a reasonable time after receiving the application for enrolment.

-2. Schools advise the student of the preliminary view of the calculation using Template letter: Notice to student on enrolment - preliminary view on remaining semester allocation and as soon as practicable send a copy of this notice to the parent (unless it is inappropriate to do so).
+• Principals advise the student of the preliminary view of the calculation using Template letter: Notice to student on enrolment - preliminary view on initial remaining semester allocation and as soon as practicable send a copy of this notice to the parent (unless it is inappropriate to do so, for example, the student is independent).

-3. Students or parents (applicants) have ten school days to either submit further information or request the principal reconsiders the preliminary view.
+• Students or parents (applicants) have 10 school days to either submit further information or request the principal reconsiders the preliminary view.

-4. Principals make a decision about the student’s remaining allocation of semesters of state education considering any submission(s) received in response to the preliminary view notice.
+• Principals make a decision about the student’s remaining allocation of semesters of state education.

 Remaining allocation – less than four semesters remaining in Semester 2